 An introduction to the French language.
 The focus is on developing language proficiency in all four skills: speaking, listening, reading, and writing.
 The course also introduces students to French and Francophone cultures.
 College credit will not be granted for students who have earned high school credits in the language and who earned a score of 38 or above on the Northwestern University Online Placement Exam.
 Continues second semester as MLFR 102.
-Strongly recommended for students interested in study abroad in Morocco.
+Strongly recommended for students interested in study abroad in Morocco and in the English-language program in Angers, France.